-    - Without lifting or moving your feet, pull your heels toward your hands to engage your hamstrings.
+- Without lifting or moving your feet, try to pull your heels toward your hands to engage your hamstrings.
 Press into your heels and lift your hips any amount more.

 - Use exhalations to press down with your feet and shoulders; use inhalations to lift your hips and chest.
 Hold for anywhere from 5 breaths to 1 minute.

-- To finish, exhale, release your hands, un-tuck your shoulders, and lower to the floor.
-Allow your back to rest in a neutral state as you observe the spaciousness within your chest.
+- To finish, exhale, release your hands and shoulders, and lower to the floor.
+Allow your back to rest in a neutral state as you pause here.

 Explore the pose